Macular Pigment Density

 Lutein, Zeaxanthin and Meso-Zeaxanthin

 Lutein and Zeaxanthin are obtained through food and are found primarily in broccoli, corn, squash and dark green leafy vegetables like spinach and kale.
 Meso-Zeaxanthin is obtained by an enzyme conversion of Lutein to Meso-Zeaxanthin in the macula.
-It is not found in a typical diet.
+A recent peer reviewed study published, August of 2014, in Journal of Food Processing & Technology has verified the presence of MZ in salmon skin, sardine skin, trout skin and trout flesh.
+This study confirmed the presence MZ in nature, and in the human food chain.

 In a 1994 Journal of American Medical Association report, Dr. Johanna M. Seddon and her associates at Harvard University found that 6 mg per day of lutein lead to a 43 percent lower risk for Macular Degeneration.